vyralabshq/preflight/README.md

 ## What it does

-It answers two questions, in this order, because a machine that cannot run a validator makes every question about a validator's configuration beside the point.
+Two questions, in this order, because a machine that cannot run a validator makes every question about its configuration beside the point.

 **Can this machine run a validator?** Works on a bare box with nothing installed.
 CPU, memory, disks, filesystems, free space, and the kernel values agave refuses to start without.

 **Is the validator configured correctly?** Needs one installed.
-Whether the command line survived the last upgrade, and whether the Linux capabilities the XDP transmit path needs actually reached the process.
+Whether the command line survived the last upgrade, whether the systemd unit depends on the disks it writes to, and whether the Linux capabilities the XDP transmit path needs actually reached the process.

-36 checks: 7 hardware, 5 kernel, 7 filesystem, 1 network card, 14 command line,
+40 checks: 8 hardware, 5 kernel, 6 filesystem, 3 network card, 14 command line,
-2 XDP capability.
-Process limits, systemd and security are not built.
+1 systemd unit, 3 XDP capability.
+Process limits and security are not built.
 Firedancer is detected and skipped rather than checked.

+Four only ever report a number, because nobody publishes a figure to judge it
+against: core count, memory, whether your CPU is one somebody has measured, and storage headroom.

+It does not tell you whether the node is keeping up.
+Every check reads configuration; skip rate and replay timing need the cluster, and preflight makes no network calls.

 ## How it helps

 Validator problems do not announce themselves.
-A sysctl below agave's floor stops the node from starting, but only after a snapshot download.
 A renamed flag still parses, so nothing looks wrong until the setting it controlled quietly stops applying.
-A capability granted in the wrong systemd directive leaves the permitted set empty and the node runs without the thing you set up.

-preflight finds those before they cost you an outage, and cites where each requirement comes from so you can check the claim rather than trust it.
+A power saving CPU governor holds your cores below their own base clock while every tool on the box reports the machine healthy.

-It never writes to your system, never uses sudo, and runs exactly one command:
+It never writes to your system, never uses sudo, and runs one command:
-`<your validator> --version`, unprivileged and printed in every report.
-`--no-exec` disables even that.
-When it cannot read something it says `UNKNOWN` and why, rather than guessing.
+`<your validator> --version`, printed in every report. `--no-exec` disables even that.
+When it cannot read something it says `UNKNOWN` and why.

 ## What you see

-Every finding has the same shape: what is there, what should be, why it matters, what to run, how to confirm it worked, and where the requirement comes from.
+Every finding has the same shape: what is there, what should be, why it matters, what to run, how to confirm it, and where the requirement comes from.

 ```
   PF-KRN-0001  net.core.rmem_max                                 FAIL  fatal